1961 Ndola Transair Sweden Douglas DC-6 crash: Memorial

 Grave in Mount Jerome, Dublin of Sgt Frank Eivers, an Irish Army soldier who was also on the plane.

 The Dag Hammarskjöld Crash Site Memorial is under consideration for inclusion as a UNESCO World Heritage Site.
-A press release issued by the prime minister of the Republic of the Congo stated that "... in order to pay a tribute to this great man, now vanished from the scene, and to his colleagues, all of whom have fallen victim to the shameless intrigues of the great financial Powers of the West... the Government has decided to proclaim Tuesday, 19 September 1961, a day of national mourning."
+A press release issued by the prime minister of the Republic of the Congo (Léopoldville) stated that "... in order to pay a tribute to this great man, now vanished from the scene, and to his colleagues, all of whom have fallen victim to the shameless intrigues of the great financial Powers of the West... the Government has decided to proclaim Tuesday, 19 September 1961, a day of national mourning."

 In popular culture

 The crash was featured by the Canadian documentary series Mayday in season 15, episode 5.
 "Deadly Mission" and Air Crash Investigation Special Report in season 3, episode 3 titled "VIP on Board".
 Mayday is also repackaged as Air Disasters; "Deadly Mission" was season 9, episode 10, first broadcast December 3, 2017 for that series.

 The crash is featured in the 2016 film The Siege of Jadotville, where it is shot down by an F-4 Phantom fighter jet.